Legian Beach

 UPT.
 Museum Bali inside courtyards and gates by PHGCOM via Wikimedia Commons

-The Bali Museum overlooks Alun-alun Puputan and is the city’s most popular attraction for tourists.
-This is the place to visit if you are interested in learning more about the history of Bali and its unique cultural heritage.
-The museum was first constructed in 1910 and is divided into several sections, complete with a bell tower, shrines, candi bentar (split gates) and charmingly pleasant gardens to stroll about in.
-The museum was the creation of the Dutch Resident who wanted it built using a fusion of traditional palace (puri) and temple (pura) elements.
+Overlooking Alun-alun Puputan, the Bali Museum is the city’s most popular tourist attraction and an essential stop if you want to learn about Bali’s history and distinctive cultural heritage.
+First constructed in 1910, the museum is divided into several sections, featuring a bell tower, shrines, candi bentar (split gates), and charming gardens to wander through.
+It was conceived by the Dutch Resident, who envisioned a fusion of traditional palace (puri) and temple (pura) architectural elements.

-In the Gedung Karangasem section, you will be introduced into the traditional Balinese spiritual and ceremonial lives, which is the very foundation of the people’s daily lives.
-There are many interesting displays on Balinese Hinduism and the five key religious rituals performed – the panca yadnya.
-This makes the Gedung Karangasem the most fascinating and memorable part of the museum.
+The highlight for many visitors is the Gedung Karangasem section, which introduces you to traditional Balinese spiritual and ceremonial life—the foundation of daily existence for the Balinese people.
+Here, you’ll find engaging displays on Balinese Hinduism and the five key religious rituals, known as panca yadnya, making Gedung Karangasem the most fascinating and memorable part of the museum.

 Pura Agung Jagatnatha photo from baliwww.com